-- Reserving (in reserving they apply statistical techniques to assess the likely outcome of general insurance liabilities, typically, and the provisions that are needed for reporting purposes)
+- Reserving - actuaries apply statistical techniques to assess the likely outcome of general insurance liabilities, typically, and the provisions that are needed for reporting purposes

-- Rating (the pricing actuary assesses the frequency and average amount of claims to estimate premiums)
+- Pricing - actuaries assess the frequency and average amount of claims to estimate premiums

-- Capital modelling (for capital modelling the actuary projects both the liability and assets of insurers to assess solvency and future capital needs).
+- Capital modelling - actuaries project both the liability and assets of insurers to assess solvency and future capital needs.

-General insurance or non-life insurance policies, including motor and household policies, provide payments depending on the loss from a particular financial event.
-General insurance typically comprises any insurance that is not determined to be life insurance.
-It is called property and casualty insurance in the U.S. and non-life insurance in Continental Europe.
+General insurance, such as motor and household insurance policies, provide payments to cover loses arising from a particular financial event.
+General insurance typically includes any insurance that is not determined to be life insurance.
+General insurance is is called ‘property and casualty insurance’ in the United States of America and ‘non-life insurance’ in most of Europe.